 Specialized areas of study and research include agribusiness, agricultural marketing, animal science and nutrition, entomology, integrated pest management, soil and environmental science, and more.
 Graduates with a Ph.D will be able to conduct research on a focused problem while relating the issue to the agricultural system as a whole, also being able to communicate technical information and explain complex agricultural issues through scientific publications, verbal presentations, and lectures.

 Online certificate programs in agriculture may be the perfect choice for professionals looking for a career change, high school graduates not ready to go to college full-time, those with a general interest in food, farming, and sustainable living.
 Certificate programs are less of a time commitment than associate degrees, and take anywhere from a year to 18 months, depending on how long the student takes to complete the credit requirements.
 Students explore the theoretical and practical implications of agriculture, as well as specialized courses to fit their particular interests within the field.
 Courses available include Botany for Gardeners, Community Food Systems, Integrated Pest Management, Sustainable Agriculture, Urban Agriculture, and more.

 The Importance of an Accredited Online Agriculture Degree

-Making sure a program and school are accredited is essential for the degree to be recognized by employers and fellow academic institutions whether for employment, transfer, or graduate degree purposes.
-Institutions of higher education are accredited by either regional or national accreditation, the former being more prestigious and the latter reserved for more vocational programs.
+Accreditation is essential for a degree to be recognized by employers and fellow academic institutions.
+Institutions of higher education are accredited by either regional or national accreditation, the latter reserved for more vocational programs.
 Regional accreditation is administered by seven agencies and divided by geographic region.

 Careers in Agriculture